Because 50 is the new 21…

 First up, a lot of “empty nesters” suddenly find themselves with an abundance of time and disposable income on their hands.
 After decades of being limited to ‘family friendly’ vacations, this is often the first chance they’ve ever had to bum around India or climb Machu Picchu.

-Others simply decide it’s time to take a sabbatical or career break.
+Others simply decide it’s time to take a sabbatical or career break, rather than straight-up quitting your job to travel.
 After working for a decade or two (or an hour or two), you generally realise the utter futility of chasing paychecks and understand that you’re gonna need something more substantial than ‘Friday night drinks’ to put into the memory bank before life’s twilight descends.

 I understand that some of you may have misgivings about leaving your careers for months at a time.
 And I’ll admit that the corporate world CAN be harsh on those who dare to step outside of it.